rcravens/GenericRepository/NHibernateImpl/readme.txt

 testing purposes.
 This solution contains a fake db implementation in a separate project.
 To complete this NHibernate implementation:

-1. Create a configuration file for NHibernate.
+Simply create a configuration file for NHibernate and add it to your project.

-2. Add mapping files to the 'Maps' folder.
+The constructor of the IDbSessionFactory implementation takes an Assembly that contains the NHibernate mapping resources.
+Look at the tests for an example.